davidpdrsn/axum-live-view/README.md

     // Update the view based on which message it receives.
     //
-    // `AssociatedData` contains data from the event that happened in the
+    // `EventData` contains data from the event that happened in the
     // browser.
 This might be values of input fields or which key was pressed in
     // a keyboard event.
-    async fn update(mut self, msg: Msg, data: AssociatedData) -> Self {
+    async fn update(mut self, msg: Msg, data: EventData) -> Updated<Self> {
         match msg {
             Msg::Increment => {
                 self.count += 1;